MetPX/sarracenia/doc/design/sr_post_sample.rst

 ec_cmc:   Account assigned for AMQP access. (rabbitmq username)
 	clients will see this... it is a public label for the source.

-dd_post -w exp13 NRDPS_HiRes_000.gif sftp://afsiext@cmcdataserver/data/NRDPS/outputs amqp://ec_cmc@ddi/NRDPS/GIF/
+sr_post -w exp13 NRDPS_HiRes_000.gif sftp://afsiext@cmcdataserver/data/NRDPS/outputs amqp://ec_cmc@ddi/NRDPS/GIF/

 file is 457 bytes, blocksize is 0. flow is 'exp13' (by default, would be 'default')  user settable, just passes through.